GlazeDonuts/Tensor-Norms/README.md

   ```

 ### Module List
 - ```wrapper.py``` Contains basic wrappers for the tensor and approximation classes.
 - ```decomp.py``` Contains all tensor decomposition functions.
 - ```experiments.py``` Contains experiments on random Gaussian tensors and random MPS.
 - ```plotter.py``` Contains plotting functions corresponding to each experiment.
 - ```config.py``` Contains configuration variables for experiments and plotter functions.
 - ```utils.py``` Contains utility functions used in all of the above modules.
-Typically, this module would be important while designing new expermeints.
+Typically, this module would be important while designing new experiments.
+- ```environment.yml``` Is the environment file to create the environment.

-**Note:** Further explainations are provided in the form of relevant comments in the code.
+**Note:** Further explanations are provided in the form of relevant comments in the code.